quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 %time H_tilde_subblocks[0, 0, 2, 3]
 ```

-The final $3 \times 3$ block-diagonalized Hamiltonian up to second order on each perturbative parameter looks like this:
+The final $3 \times 3$ block-diagonalized Hamiltonian up to second order in each perturbative parameter looks like this:

 ```{code-cell} ipython3
 :tags: [hide-input]